The Tale: Production

-On May 5, 2015, it was reported that Laura Dern, Ellen Burstyn, Elizabeth Debicki, and Sebastian Koch would star in The Tale, written and directed by Jennifer Fox.
-It was set to begin principal photography that summer.
-On May 14, 2016, it was reported that the film was being shopped to foreign buyers at the Cannes Film Festival, and Common, Jason Ritter, Frances Conroy, and John Heard were announced as also being part of the cast.
-Filming began in Louisiana on October 20, 2015, and wrapped in December.
+In May 2015, it was announced that Laura Dern, Ellen Burstyn, Elizabeth Debicki, and Sebastian Koch would star in The Tale, and Common, Jason Ritter, Frances Conroy, and John Heard were in the cast.
+It was also reported that the film was being shopped to foreign buyers at the Cannes Film Festival.
+At the time, it was expected that principal photography would begin that summer, however, it began in Louisiana on October 20, 2015, and wrapped two months later.

 Release

 In January 2018, HBO Films acquired distribution rights to the film.
 It premiered on HBO on May 26, 2018.